conradmutai/mini-gpt-2/README.md

 The standard GPT-3 model maintains 96 layers of the transformer block and a proportionate number of heads between the word embeddings and the layer normalization prior.
 But this isn't something that would fit the model, and usually requires a large amount of tokens and unique vocab, which is not at the expense of the model, and in addition goes against the fact that we aim to build a Mini GPT-2 model.
 So to initialize the project, it began with 10 layers, 8 heads, and 256 dimensions for the model.
 To emphasize the number of heads, it must proportionately divide the dimensions of the model, and it is typically better to have a small amount.

 ### Final Design Decisions for Model Parameters
 The table below contains tracked changes that were made across training, each one making progress in reducing the validation loss.
 It is also quite visible that the loss takes a turn around epoch 6, leading to the decision to reduce the epochs further down to this point to prevent factors like overfitting and overtraining.
 Another key point to make was the reduction of the number of layers as well as model dimensions.
-This was done as in some cases the training loss went down to 0.02 very fast, indicating the fact that there was overfitting present in the model and that it was tending to memorize rather than learn.
+This was done as, in some cases, the training loss went down to 0.02 very fast, indicating the fact that there was overfitting present in the model and that it was tending to memorize rather than learn.

 | Change | Best val loss (ln(vocab_size)) | Turning point |
 | --- | --- | --- |